Wuhan–Yichang railway: Stations

-Even though Tianmen City is west of Xiantao City, Xiantao West railway sation (located north of Xiantao's Sanfutan Town) is located west on Tianmen South railway station (located near Tianmen's Duoxiang Town).
+Even though Tianmen City is west of Xiantao City, Xiantao West railway station (located north of Xiantao's Sanfutan Town) is located west on Tianmen South railway station (located near Tianmen's Duoxiang Town).
 In fact, Xiantao West is the closest station to downtown Tianmen, and Tianmen South is the closest station to downtown Xiantao.
 This geographical oddity has resulted because of the way the border between the two county-level cities (which runs mostly along the Hanshui River) is located relative to the new railway's route.

 Tianmen South railway station is the station that early plans called "Xiantao railway station".

 As of 2012, the Hanyi Railway's trains have never served the Yichang railway station in downtown Yichang.
 In 2012, that station was closed for renovations; it is expected that after the renovation project is completed, the station will also receive EMU (i.e., D-series) trains, presumably extending the route of Wuhan-Yichang trains by one more station, much closer to downtown Yichang.